-Certain categories of research that are considered exempt from IRB review still require that a limited IRB review be conducted in order to make required findings about the research.
+Under the Common Rule, certain categories of research that are considered exempt from IRB review still require that a limited IRB review be conducted in order to make required findings about the research.
 Limited IRB review will be performed by an IRB reviewer who has been designated by the Chair to conduct expedited reviews.